This Pydon't walks you through the usages of the

 __name__is used in a convention involving logging; and

-You can now get your copy of the ebook “Pydon'ts – Write beautiful Python code” on Gumroad to help support the series of “Pydon't” articles 💪.
+You can now get your free copy of the ebook “Pydon'ts – Write beautiful Python code” on Gumroad to help support the series of “Pydon't” articles 💪.

 __name__ is a special attribute in Python.